wbazant/markerAlignmentsPaper/paper.md

 ```
 to do:
 This is about MicrobiomeDB results.

-Decide whether it should even be here.
+Decide if they should be a part of the paper and how.
 ```

 We analyzed all data on MicrobiomeDB.